pbrink231/plex_top_playlists/README.md

 * Specific users by username
 * Only the script running user

+## NEW - Lists can now show title
+* show_missing_titles must be set to True
+* Summary will show as a single list

+## NEW - Sonarr
+* Can add a series to sonar via INDB ID on command line
+* Can auto add any missing shows to sonarr when running the scripts
+* Currently in develop branch

 ## NEW - Collections
 * Can use same lists like playlists but add a collection tag to the media instead of putting them in a playlist
 * Best when order does not matter